 - Create positive relationships and supportive interactions with young children

 To receive a Bachelor of Arts in Early Childhood Education degree, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and the University General Education requirements.
 In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.
 The following courses are specific degree requirements.
 Refer to the section on undergraduate admission procedures for specific information regarding admission and evaluation.
+All students receiving an undergraduate degree in Nevada are required by State Law to complete a course in Nevada Constitution.

 - ECE 201 The Growing Child: Zero to 8